Captain America #106 - Jack Kirby art & cover

-Captain America #106, 1968 - Jack Kirby continues his exceptional streak on this series, which is no surprise given he created the character.
-This cover, however, always baffled me due to its poor foreshortening.
-A replicate Steve Rogers threatens the real Cap, though it's not especially obvious until you read the interior story.
-The antagonist's arms and legs seem stunted, almost dwarf-like at first glance.
-Closer inspection helps clarifies that perception, but not by much.
-Of the twenty-plus superbly illustrated pages, Kirby inserts two splash pages, including a bombastic portrait of Captain America in mid-leap.
-This is number 7 of 34 Captain America issues with Kirby art and/or covers.
-See today's posts or more Kirby or Captain America issues.
+Captain America v1 #106, 1968 - Jack Kirby continues his exceptional streak on this series.
+This frenetic cover, however, has always baffled me due to its poor foreshortening of limbs.
+A replicate Steve Rogers threatens the real Cap, though it's not especially obvious until you read the story.
+The antagonist's arms and legs seem stunted, almost dwarf-like in nature.
+Inside, Kirby delivers over twenty pages of superbly drawn and composed pages.
+Two splashes help in the pacing, including one of the hero in dramatic mid-leap.
+This is 7 of 34 Captain America issues by Kirby.

 "Cap Goes Wild" Kirby story pencils (Frank Giacoia inks) 25 pages = ****